zzrcxb/binoculars/README.md

 ```bash
 cut -d" " data.trace -f7 | sort | uniq -c | sort -n
 ```
-to sort offsets by their occurence in an ascending order.
+to sort offsets by their occurences in an ascending order.
 You can try an offset that is frequent and use it to replace the value of `CENTRAL_ZERO` in `src/mont.h`.
 Note that because we not only monitor the offset at `CENTRAL_ZERO`,